 - Students using school property and equipment can be fined for excessive wear and abuse of the property and equipment.
 The fine will be used to pay for the damage, not to make a profit. - Late fines can be avoided when students return borrowed materials promptly.
-Their use may be needed by others. - Failure to pay fines, fees, or charges may result in the withholding of materials such as schedules, locker assignment, and classroom books for take home use until fines or materials are returned.
+Their use may be needed by others. - Failure to pay fines, fees, or charges (including failed CTE/College or Summer School courses) may result in the withholding of materials such as schedules, locker assignment, and classroom books for take home use until fines or materials are returned.
 Students with debts to the school will not take part in commencement exercises.